 **We stayed at Getaway House Shenandoah, but the overall experience will be the same no matter which outpost you visit.

-For those unfamiliar with the company, Getaway is a hip brand of modern cabin rentals peppered throughout the US.
-They offer simple, chic retreats, conveniently located two hours away from a major city.
+For those unfamiliar with the company, Getaway is a hip brand of modern cabin rentals scattered throughout the US.
+It offers simple, chic retreats conveniently located two hours away from a major city.

 The allure of Getaway House is the opportunity to spend time in a luxurious feeling (dare I say Instagram-worthy?) tiny cabin to completely unplug from your devices and your to-do lists.
 It is a retreat from the onslaught of our over-connected and under-natured lifestyle.

 To help you disconnect, they even offer a wooden lockbox to store your phone for your stay.
-This is of course voluntary, and no one is going to take your phone from you when you arrive.
+Of course, this is voluntary, and no one will take your phone from you when you arrive.

 If you’re wondering…but what if aliens come down and I can’t call anyone for help?
 Don’t worry; there is a landline phone that you can use in case you need some alien backup.

-Before you stay, Getaway will email and text you with a guide on things to do near the cabin, but they also hope you’ll enjoy the beauty of the surroundings and let go of a structured itinerary.
+Before you stay, Getaway will email and text you with a guide on things to do near the cabin.
+They also hope you’ll enjoy the beauty of the surroundings and let go of a structured itinerary.
 The point is to relax and free yourself of the burdens of your day-to-day life.

-What comes with a a Getaway cabin?
+What comes with a Getaway cabin?
 Is it camping?

 The getaway home is fully stocked with everything you need.
 There’s a bathroom, shower, drinking water, heating, air conditioning, a two-burner stovetop, mini-fridge, pots, pans, knives, a cutting board, shampoo, body wash, conditioner, organic olive oil, a hot water kettle, cooking supplies, aluminum foil (for cooking on a campfire), salt, pepper, plates, utensils, and cups.